gamblevore/speedie/Documentation/Errors.md

 For example: `string.parse` will return `nil` if an error occurred, and return a valid object otherwise.
 This is the convention that Speedie sticks to.

-If copying a file fails, it will return an `ErrorInt` of -1, which evaluates to false.
+If copying a file fails, it will return an `ErrorInt` of -1, which evaluates to `false`.
 So you can do:

     require File1.CopyTo(File2)
     "$File1 copied successfully"

-_Conclusion: The official way of detecting **if** an error just occurred in a function-call, is checking if the function returned something that evaluates to false._
+_Conclusion: The official way of detecting **if** an error just occurred in a function-call, is checking if the function returned something that evaluates to false.
+(Assuming the function does create errors, not all do.)_

 ### What to do with the List of Errors?